-Favorable letters from external experts in the candidate's research area(s), obtained following the standard University and College procedures, are also important for a positive tenure recommendation.
+Favorable letters from distinguished external experts in the candidate's research area(s), obtained following the standard University and College procedures, are very important for a positive tenure recommendation.
+Strong letters from outstanding scholars at leading research institutions typically constitute compelling evidence that the profession thinks highly of the candidate's research quality, and that the candidate has developed a strong national or international reputation.
+These letters are especially important given the substantial lag in publishing manuscripts and gaining citations in the economics profession.